skrysm/ide-settings/settings/VSCode/README.md

 ## First Time Download

-After installing the extension on a fresh Visual Studio Code installation, open the command palette (<kbd>Ctrl+Shift+P</kbd>) and execute: `Sync: Download Settings`
+After installing the extension on a fresh Visual Studio Code installation, open the command palette (**Ctrl+Shift+P**) and execute: `Sync: Download Settings`

 ## Cloning a Gist

 Normally, you don't need to clone the settings gist.

-However, if you want to make a local backup or manually examine the changes made to the gist, you can clone a gist by using this URL (hidden under the <kbd>Embed</kbd> button):
+However, if you want to make a local backup or manually examine the changes made to the gist, you can clone a gist by using this URL (hidden under the **Embed** button):

     https://gist.github.com/GIST_ID.git